 No place for the economy to make giant leaps

 Although BiH was once a promising country rich in culture and a progressive lifestyle, this development was stopped by the evils of war.
 From today’s perspective, BiH has made a giant step towards rebuilding and modernization.
-Nevertheless, there are still many matters that prevent an economical recovery.
+Nevertheless, there are still many challenges on they way to economical recovery.

 Whoever is looking for a solid infrastructure of public transport, an affordable health care system for all citizens and working places, will be disappointed.
 Work is scarce and the few who have a job can barely cover rent or pay for food.
-The support of the government is poor and often not to expect what made many people lose trust in these institutions.
+The support of the government is poor and little what made many people lose trust in these institutions.

 No place for expats or emigrants

-Whoever decides to settle down in BiH after a prosperous career in the West, is usually a local from there.
+Whoever decides to settle down in BiH after a prosperous career in the West, is usually a native.
 Pensioners who worked in Germany, Austria or France can live a life above average in BiH.

-However, for people who have the wish to emigrate, BiH may not be a good choice.
+However, for foreigners who have the wish to emigrate, BiH may not be a good choice.

-Last but not least due to the traumatic history of the country and the restricted economical opportunities as well as the cultural barriers.
+This is due to the traumatic history of the country and the limited economical opportunities as well as the cultural barriers.

 No place where wounds heal so easily

-Who passes ruined buildings day by day and who hears tragic story about loss and genocide every time when visiting ancestors, it’s nearly impossible to make peace with the past.
+For someone who passes ruined buildings day by day and hears tragic story about loss and genocide every time when visiting ancestors, it’s nearly impossible to make peace with the past.

 Today, I can hardly remember the never ending reports and photos on TV and in newspapers.
-However, as a child of Bosnian parents you will be confronted by this dark chapter of history for the rest of your life.
+However, as a child of Bosnian parents you will never really forget them.

 Countless visits in my hometown Mostar, the stories of the survivors, the view of demolished houses and streets, the continued hostilities among the different ethnic groups and being raised within my own ethnic group, have made me the person I am today.